What is the best way to select an ethical, responsible German Shepherd breeder?

 Breeder’s Knowledge & Experience

 Responsible breeders have in-depth knowledge of the breed’s history, characteristics, and care requirements.
-They should be able to discuss breed-specific traits, potential challenges, and proper training and socialization strategies.
+They should openly discuss breed-specific traits, potential challenges, and proper training and socialization strategies.
 Experienced breeders often specialize in specific lines.

 Living Conditions & Socialization